kazuo/tw-business-card/README.md

 app to bootstrap `tw-business-card` by following the install instructions above.
 Once that's complete, you can run the following command that will copy the build folder into your dev app.

-During development, point your web server to the `build` folder as its web root.
-Also for development, simply run `grunt` and the default task will build and watch your files.
-Alternatively, there is also a `grunt sync` option that will build a `dist` version and watch for changes on the `twBusinessCard` module itself.
-The `grunt sync` task optionally takes a `target` option for the `dist` folder:

 ```
-grunt --target=./../my-other-app/packages/tw-business-card
+grunt --target=./../my-other-app/src/jspm_packages/github/kazuo/tw-business-card@master
 ```

-It will copy the contents of the built `dist` folder into the target folder
+It will copy the contents of the `build` folder into the target folder

-A `grunt dist` command is also available to creating a distribution build of the project
+A `grunt dist` command is also available to creating a distribution build of the project.